 What is dominance?
-Because dogs live in packs, they need a way to avoid fighting over limited resources such as food, bones and mates.
+Because dogs live in packs, they need a way to avoid fighting over limited resources such as food, bones, and mates.
 They establish a pecking order with the most dominant dog as the leader.
 If there is one bone and two dogs, the more dominant dog usually gets the bone.
 Each dog is born with a certain amount of dominance in his personality.
-Even in a litter of puppies you can see which are the natural leaders and which are happy just to be part of the pack.
+Even in a litter of puppies, you can see which are the natural leaders and which are happy just to be part of the pack.
 When a naturally dominant dog lives in a human household, he can become very confused.
-He feels the need to behave as the pack leader, but the humans around him send very mixed signals.
+He feels the need to behave like the pack leader, but the humans around him send very mixed signals.
 He may develop anxiety, aggression, or just be very disruptive and disobedient.
 Here are some signs that a dog is expressing dominance:

 - Demands attention by nudging people for petting or bringing them toys.

 - Purposely bumps into people or puts a paw on them.

 - Shows aggression when people approach his food, toys or bones.

 - Shows aggression when people wake, startle or try to move him.

 - Shows aggression when touched over his head or around the neck.

 - Deliberately slow in obeying commands.